IDouble/Simple-ERC-1155-Multi-Token-Template/README.md

 }
 ```

-## ❔ What's the difference between a non-fungible (NFT) and fungible token in ERC-1155? ❔
+## ❔ What's the difference between a non-fungible (NFT) and a fungible token in ERC-1155? ❔

 In **ERC-1155** a non-fungible (NFT) gets only created once and is unique, and fungible tokens are created more than once, like a cryptocurrency.
 That's it, it's very simple, here's a code example where non-fungible (NFT) and fungible tokens are created: